LuckyCurve/tools/README.md

-## some tools using Java implements
+## some tools implemented using Java

 Achieved: